cometbft/cometbft/PHILOSOPHY.md

 necessary to support more than a sufficiently decentralized set of validators (e.g. 100 ~ 300 validators is sufficient, with delegated bonded PoS).

-Instead of optimizing Tendermint performance down to the metal, lets focus on optimizing on other matters, namely ability to push feature complete software that works well enough, can be debugged and maintained, and can serve as a spec for future implementations.
+Instead of optimizing CosmosBFT performance down to the metal, lets focus on optimizing on other matters, namely ability to push feature complete software that works well enough, can be debugged and maintained, and can serve as a spec for future implementations.